RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/EXAMS/Exam_A.md

    - Then, define "bob" as Users and Groups to be monitored.
    - Click **Save** to apply the settings.

+3. On workstation, open another terminal and log into node1 as the bob user.
+RH342-RHEL8.4-en-4-20240626 87
+Chapter 2 | Configuring Baseline Data
+[student@workstation ~]$ ssh consultant@servera
+[consultant@servera ~]$
+1.5.
+Run some commands as the consultant user, such as ps auxf, top, and df -h.
+[consultant@servera ~]$ ps auxf
+...output omitted...
+[consultant@servera ~]$ top
+...output omitted...
+[consultant@servera ~]$ df -h
+...output omitted...
+1.6.
+Return to workstation as student.
+[consultant@servera ~]$ exit
+[student@workstation ~]$
+1.7.
+Confirm the terminal session recording.
+In the web console of servera, click Session Recording.
+Refresh the page if necessary.
+1.8.
+Click the consultant user's recorded terminal session.

 #### Step 2: Configure Workstation as Control Node and Verify Managed Nodes

 1. On **workstation**, configure it as an Ansible control node.